wlfcolin/file-downloader/README.md

 the difference between DownloadStatusListener and DownloadFileChangeListener is, DownloadStatusListener concerns the download progress, and DownloadFileChangeListener concerns the data change

-* step 4. start to download and operate the url files(use FileDownloader APIs)
+* step 4. start to download and operate the url files(the useage of FileDownloader APIs)

 -create a new download
 ``` java